Welcome to the Prince Lab!

-Welcome to the Prince lab, where we take a cellular, molecular, and comparative approach to the study of developmental processes.
-Our research program uses rapidly developing, transparent—and very beautiful—embryos of the zebrafish, Danio rerio.
-Zebrafish embryos are ideal for high resolution live imaging approaches, and these techniques are helping us to understand dynamic cellular processes that build complex structures during embryonic development—especially of the nervous system and cranial structures.
-Our imaging experiments are complemented by the use of increasingly powerful molecular genetic and transgenic tools, such as CRISPR/Cas technology, which allow us to interrogate the molecular basis of developmental processes.
-Please take a look around our pages to learn more about our ongoing studies.
+Welcome to the Prince lab, where we use cellular, molecular, genetic, genomic and comparative approaches to study developmental processes.
+Our research program primarily makes use of the zebrafish, Danio rerio, which provides rapidly developing, transparent embryos.
+These embryos are ideal for high resolution live imaging approaches, which are helping us to understand the dynamic cellular processes that build complex structures during embryonic development.
+Our imaging experiments are complemented by powerful molecular genetic and transgenic tools, such as CRISPR/Cas technology, which allow us to interrogate the molecular basis of developmental processes.
+In addition to zebrafish, Prince lab members use little skate and other species in comparative studies.
+Please take a look around our pages to learn more about our ongoing studies on the neural crest, the anterior lateral line, and the pronephros.

 Lab members standing in front of Culver Hall door